department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 **Note:** You can find the details of these rates in title 38 U.S.C.
 1311(a, b, c, d, f) and 38 CFR 3.461(b).

-### Example of how to use these tables to figure out your monthly payment
+### Example of how to use these tables to calculate your monthly payment

 If you were the surviving spouse of a Veteran, **and** you had 2 children under age 18, **and** you qualified for both the 8-year provision and Aid and Attendance, you would figure out your rate as you see below.